JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ##### Providing feedback to the user
 The feedback Blue gives the user during their training should be constructive, but not in a way the user will feel uncomfortable.
 Providing feedback ties in with motivating the user, as they are both important to make the user want to practise again.
-An article from Cabrillo (Giving constructive feedback, Cabrillo) shows six steps to give constructive criticism.
+An article from Cabrillo (Giving constructive feedback, 2015) shows six steps to give constructive criticism.
 After reading other articles about giving constructive feedback, it seems that all sources give about the same steps.
 This way of giving feedback is only applicable for the valediction state, which will summarize what the user did right and what he or she can improve.
 This follows step 6 from Cabrillo's article, which states the following:
   **Step 6: Summarize and express your support** *Review the major points you discussed.
 Summarize the Action items, not the negative points of the other person's behaviour.
 If you have given neutral feedback, emphasize the main points you